djoleary5/election_results/README.md

 ## Steps Taken
 * Calculated the total number of votes cast by adding each Voter ID to a list and finding the length of the list.
+* Created a list of candidates that recieved votes by adding the candidate for each vote to a list and finding the unique elements of the list.